contentful/cf-expressjs-blog/README.md

-# cf-expressjs-blog
-Contentful Blog Web App using ExpressJS
+# Contentful ExpressJS Blog example
+**This is an experimental example.
+DO NOT USE IN PRODUCTION**

+To be documented further.